Top prosecutor orders release of Beirut port blast detainees

 Associated Press

-The move by chief prosecutor Ghassan Oweidat is another blow to the investigation, which has stalled for years.
-The probe has threatened to rattle Lebanon’s ruling elite, which is rife with corruption and mismanagement and has helped push the country into an unprecedented economic meltdown.

-The decision came after Judge Tarek Bitar on Monday resumed the investigation into the devastating port blast, following a 13-month halt over legal challenges raised by politicians accused in the probe — including the chief prosecutor.

-Bitar in a statement Wednesday said Ouweidat’s decision to release the detainees was “illegal” and said he was committed to completing the investigation.
-“Judge Ouweidat cannot charge a judge who previously charged him in the port investigation due to conflict of interests,” Bitar’s statement read.
+Bitar in a statement Wednesday said Oweidat’s decision to release the detainees was illegal and that he could not charge a judge who has already charged him in an investigation.

-Seventeen detainees have been held for years in pre-trial detention after the massive port blast on Aug.
-4, 2020.
-Hundreds of tons of highly explosive ammonium nitrate, a material used in fertilizers, detonated at Beirut Port, killing 218 people, injuring over 6,000 and damaging large parts of the Lebanese capital.
+Bitar told the AP that he will go on with the investigation, “even if it is going to cost me my life” and hopes that there will be an indictment ahead of the third anniversary of the blast this coming August.

+“I have nothing against Judge Oweidat but there are some suspicions that came up.
+He should come and defend himself,” Bitar said.
+“I will continue with the case and I will not leave it unless they remove me completely.”

+“Everyone that I summon has to come because the blood of the victims is above everything,” the judge added.

-Lawyer Sakher El Hachem, who represents former port authority head Hassan Koraytem and a former port official, U.S. citizen Ziad al-Ouf, told The Associated Press that they received confirmation of the decision from the judiciary and that his clients would be released Wednesday.
+Lawyer Sakher El Hachem, who represents former port authority head Hassan Koraytem and a former port official, U.S. citizen Ziad al-Ouf, told the AP that they received confirmation of the decision from the judiciary and that his clients would be released Wednesday.

-The judicial officials added that Ouweidat, who defied Bitar’s decision to resume the paralyzed investigation, will press charges against him.
-They spoke on condition of anonymity because they were not authorized to speak to the press.

-The officials added that Ouweidat sent a police officer to Bitar’s residence to notify him of the charges and instruct Bitar to visit his office, but the maverick investigator declined to speak with him.

 Mody Koraytem, the sister of the former port authority head, said the detainees’ release was long overdue and she claimed that they were all innocent.